citiususc/SparkBWA/README.md

 * **BWA-backtrack**
 * **BWASW**

-All of them work with paired-end reads.
+All of them work with single-reads and paired-end reads.

 If you use **SparkBWA**, please cite this article: